hamk-uas/HAMK_Smart_City/README.md

 * __Offsets.ipynb__: A notebook for the research of the impact of the radiator network temperature offsets onto the energy consumption.

 ### Authors
-2021 Iivo Metsä-Eerola and Genrikh Ekkerman
+2021 Iivo Metsä-Eerola and Genrikh Ekkerman <br>
 2022 Roman Tsypin

 ### Licence